paavels/EBICS.Net/README.md

 * Microsoft Xml Cryptography (used for basic xml security)
 * [StatePrinter](https://github.com/kbilsted/StatePrinter) (used for debug logs)

-NetEbics doesn't use dependency injection.
+EBICS.Net doesn't use dependency injection.
 See the csproj file for further information.

 ## Installation